 Preliminary Mathematics and Statistics Course

 Our MSc programmes attract students with a wide range of backgrounds including many who have worked for a few years before coming to SOAS.
-Our popular quantitative courses are designed to be accessible to all of our students including those with a relatively small quantitative component in their first degree.
-Our well-received quantitative courses focus on applying basic methods used in empirical research.
+Our popular econometrics courses are designed to be accessible to all of our students including those with a relatively small quantitative component in their first degree.
+Our well-received econometrics modules focus on applying basic methods used in empirical research.
 They equip students to carry out their own high quality empirical work and critically evaluate research, with relatively little emphasis on advanced econometric theory and mathematical proofs.

 Our quantitative methods teaching begins with a three-week preliminary course in mathematics, statistics and computing.

 The objective of the course is to review the basic quantitative skills assumed once formal teaching commences.
 This course is compulsory Mathematics And Statistics (preliminary)

 Full details of postgraduate tuition fees can be found on the Registry's Postgraduate Tuition Fees page.

 Fees for 2019/20 entrants.
 The fees below are per academic year.
 Fees go up each year, therefore, your tuition fee in your second & subsequent years of study will be higher.
 Our continuing students, on the same degree programme, are protected from annual increases higher than 5%.